argoproj/argo-cd/docs/user-guide/commands/argocd_app_logs.md

       --kind string         Resource kind
       --name string         Resource name
       --since-seconds int   A relative time in seconds before the current time from which to show logs.
-      --tail-lines int      The number of lines from the end of the logs to show --until-time string   Show logs until this time
+      --tail int            The number of lines from the end of the logs to show --until-time string   Show logs until this time
 ```